 I’d love to see the analytics on the bump in PPV sales on Friday afternoons.
 I doubt it happens.
 So if there’s truly no money bump, why not make fairness and safety a priority?
 Oh my LORD, I wrote that out loud.
 What a concept.

-At the least, boxing commissions and sanctioning organizations need to institute the same-day rehydration check-in as a mandatory requirement.
+At the least, boxing commissions and 2 need to institute the same-day rehydration check-in as a mandatory requirement.